supaflyENJOY/DynamicsDocs/docs/Patients/EpisodeOfCare.md

 ---

 # Episodes of Care
-The Episode of Care is a complete period that a patient is receiving health care.
+The Episode of Care is a complete period that a patient is receiving health care with your organization.
 It generally begins with the patient’s referral or expressed interest in care, and ends with their discharge.

 An Episode of Care includes all the services provided to the patient to treat their clinical condition during that period of time.
-Tracked on the Episode of Care record are the start/end dates that the patient was in each stage of intake and when active services began.
+Tracked on the Episode of Care record are the start/end dates that the patient is in various stages of care (Planned, Waitlist, On Hold, Active, etc.).

 (Patients in Autism Care usually have just one Episode of Care record, unless they leave the organization and later return to reinitiate services with the organization.)